ChickTechRDU/rpi-wordpress-screen/README.md

     # values from the variables we just defined above.
     print("{0}: {1}".format(date_posted, title))
 ```

-Copy the above program into your IDE and run it.
-If you've written any posts in your blog, you should see the latest post and it's title.
-In a few lines of code (ignoring comments), we've constructed a request from our program, sent it to the blog server, and parsed its response.
-Cool!

 Try debugging your program to watch and inspect the instructions and variables.